microsoft/pxt-adafruit/docs/reference/basic/pause.md

 ### Parameters

-* ``ms`` - the number of milliseconds that you want to pause (100 = 1/10 second, 1000 milliseconds = 1 second)
+* ``ms`` is the number of milliseconds that you want to pause (100 milliseconds = 1/10 second, and 1000 milliseconds = 1 second).

 ### Example: diagonal line

+This example draws a diagonal line by turning on LED `0, 0` (top left) through LED `4, 4` (bottom right).
-The following example code turns on LED `0, 0` thru `4, 4`, pausing 500 milliseconds after each LED.
-Without `pause`, the code would run so fast that you wouldn't see each individual LED turning on.
+The program pauses 500 milliseconds after turning on each LED.
+Without `pause`, the program would run so fast that you would not have time to see each LED turning on.

 ```blocks
 for (let i = 0; i < 5; i++) {